-Linear discriminant analysis (LDA) is a long-standing statistical technique used for the classification of multivariate data into predefined groups (Wilks 1995; Ripley 1996).
+Linear discriminant analysis (LDA) is a longstanding statistical technique used for the classification of multivariate data into predefined groups (Wilks 1995; Ripley 1996).
 Schneider and Held (2001) have demonstrated its usefulness for identifying spatial patterns associated with interdecadal variations of surface temperatures.
 This application of LDA focuses on coherent spatial variability as opposed to total variance at each individual grid point.
 As such, it can often isolate large-scale spatial variability with greater statistical significance than studies using correlations of individual time series.
-On the other hand, the method may not find statistically significant differences amongst groups if there are no coherent spatial differences.
-Compared to multiple-regression methods applied to time series at each location independently, the present LDA technique takes advantage of the spatial information to determine the optimal spatial pattern or patterns which best distinguish the behavior between the different groups of observations.
+On the other hand, the method may not find statistically significant differences among groups if there are no coherent spatial differences.
+Compared to multiple-regression methods applied to time series at each location independently, the present LDA technique takes advantage of the spatial information to determine the optimal spatial pattern or patterns that best distinguish the behavior between the different groups of observations.
 LDA also improves upon traditional spatial filter techniques, such as composite-mean differences, in that it can simultaneously analyze more than one underlying process (two groups) and in that it extracts a much cleaner temporal signature of the desired behavior(s).
-In this study, we apply the technique to identify the spatial patterns that best distinguish the behavior of the stratosphere during the westerly and easterly phases of the equatorial QBO and during SC-max and -min.
+In this study, we apply the technique to identify the spatial patterns that best distinguish the behavior of the stratosphere during the westerly and easterly phases of the equatorial QBO and during the SC-max and SC-min.

-For a centered (zero time mean) set of multivariate observations, $X(t, \mathbf{x})$, we seek the pattern, denoted by $P(\mathbf{x})$, which best distinguishes between the groups of observations (such as SC-max/wQBO years vs. SC-min/wQBO years).
-More precisely, we want to normalize for the variances and covariances of the variables; therefore we are actually searching for a scaled spatial pattern, denoted by $u(\mathbf{x})$ where $P(\mathbf{x}) = X^T X u(\mathbf{x})$.
-The elements of $u(\mathbf{x})$ then represent the relative importance of a given location to a chosen separability measure, denoted by \mathcal{R} .
-For an arbitrary $u(\mathbf{x})$, we can define an \mathcal{R} in the following manner.
-Each year's observation from the centered data set is assigned to one of the predefined groups and then each group of observations is projected onto $u(\mathbf{x})$.
-The projected variance of the entire data set can be partitioned into a between-group variance and a within-group variance.
-The between-group variance captures variability associated with the preselected process or processes (e.g., SC and/or QBO), while the within-group variance represents the variability which still exists within each group associated with other phenomena (e.g., ENSO).
-We wish to maximize the former and minimize the later; therefore, we define a suitable separability measure, \mathcal{R} , as the ratio of between-group variance to within-group variance.
-The desired scaled pattern, $u(\mathbf{x})$, is the vector which maximizes \mathcal{R} .
-When the original centered data set is projected onto $u(\mathbf{x})$, we get the first canonical variate, $C(t) = Xu(\mathbf{x})$, a time series whose elements are "scores" for each observation.
-The associated spatial pattern, $P(\mathbf{x})$, can now be recovered by regressing the data onto C(t), i.e., $X(t, x) = C(t) P^T(x) + \epsilon(t, x)$.
-(See Appendix A for further details.)
-In other words, $P(\mathbf{x})$ is the spatial pattern which best distinguishes between the groups of observations while the time series C(t) represents an "index" for that spatial pattern.
+For a centered (zero time mean) set of multivariate observations, $X(t, \mathbf{x})$ we seek the pattern, denoted by $P(\mathbf{x})$ , which best distinguishes between the groups of observations (such as SC-max/wQBO years versus SCmin/wQBO years).
+The optimization procedure searches for a spatial pattern normalized by the variances and covariances of the variables.
+This scaled spatial pattern is denoted by $u(\mathbf{x})$ , where $P(\mathbf{x}) = X^{\mathrm{T}} X u(\mathbf{x})$ .
+The elements of $u(\mathbf{x})$ then represent the relative importance of a given location to a chosen separability measure, denoted by $\mathcal{R}$ .
+For an arbitrary $u(\mathbf{x})$ , we can define an $\mathcal{R}$ in the following manner.
+Each year's observation from the centered dataset is assigned to one of the predefined groups and then each group of observations is projected onto $u(\mathbf{x})$ .
+The projected variance of the entire dataset can be partitioned into a between-group variance and a within-group variance.
+The betweengroup variance captures variability associated with the preselected process or processes (e.g., SC and/or QBO), while the within-group variance represents the variability that still exists within each group associated with other phenomena (e.g., ENSO).
+We wish to maximize the former and minimize the later; therefore, we define a suitable separability measure, $\mathcal{R}$ , as the ratio of between-group variance to within-group variance.
+The desired scaled pattern, $u(\mathbf{x})$ , is the vector that maximizes $\mathcal{R}$ .
+When the original centered dataset is projected onto $u(\mathbf{x})$ , we get the first canonical variate. $C(t) = Xu(\mathbf{x})$ , a time series whose elements are "scores" for each observation.
+The associated spatial pattern, $P(\mathbf{x})$ , can now be recovered by regressing the data onto C(t), that is, $X(t,x) = C(t)P^{T}(x) + \epsilon(t,x)$ .
+(See appendix A for further details.)
+In other words, $P(\mathbf{x})$ is the spatial pattern that best distinguishes between the groups of observations while the time series C(t) represents an "index" for that spatial pattern.